 What details do I need following an accident?

-In the immediate aftermath of an accident, it may be difficult to think clearly or to remember what to do.
+In the immediate aftermath of an accident, it may be difficult to think clearly or to remember what to do in an accident (we recommend saving this free downloadable checklist).
 However, if it all possible you should grab these details from the other driver for your claim: their name and address, the name of their insurer, their registration number, car make and details, plus the contact details of any witnesses.
 It is also very useful to take photographs of the damage caused to both vehicles.

 What if the driver who is at fault refuses to pay?